 - Step 1 The government's response to the SCOI final report determined which recommendations were accepted.
-ITSR has articulated its expectations in regards to all remaining recommendations. - Step 2 All accepted recommendations are assigned the status "Open await response".

-These recommendations are then referred by ITSR to the relevant company or agency to prepare a response to the recommendation(s) and submit it to ITSR. - Step 3 ITSR reviews the response and determines whether it is acceptable or not.
-If it is acceptable then the status of the recommendation is assigned either "Open acceptable response" or "Open acceptable alternative response".
-A recommendation would be assigned an "Open acceptable alternative response" status when the intent of a recommendation will be met but will be implemented by alternative means.
-If the response is not acceptable then the recommendation is assigned the status of "Open response rejected".
+ITSR has articulated its expectations in regards to all remaining recommendations. - Step 2 All accepted recommendations are assigned the status open await response.
+These recommendations are then referred by ITSR to the relevant company or agency to prepare a response to the recommendation(s) and submit it to ITSR. - ITSR reviews the response and determines whether it is acceptable or not.
+If it is acceptable then the status of the recommendation is assigned either open acceptable response or open acceptable alternative response.
+A recommendation would be assigned an open acceptable alternative response status when the intent of a recommendation will be met but will be implemented by alternative means.
+If the response is not acceptable then the recommendation is assigned the status of open response rejected by ITSR.
 In this case, the company or agency is informed of the decision and requested to re-submit a revised response taking into account ITSR's concerns.
-This process continues until the response to the recommendation is accepted by ITSR.

-- Step 4 ITSR monitors progress of all accepted responses to ensure a company or agency is meeting agreed implementation timeframes.
-This is done through both desktop reviews of reports received by agencies and in-field inspections to verify progress claimed. - Step 5 Once a company or agency has completed a required action it will submit to ITSR a claim for closure of the recommendation.
+This process continues until the response to the recommendation is accepted by ITSR. - Step 4 ITSR monitors progress of all accepted responses to ensure a company or agency is meeting agreed implementation timeframes.
+This is done through both desktop reviews of reports received by agencies and in-field inspections to verify progress claimed.

+- Once a company or agency has completed a required action it will submit to ITSR a claim for closure of the recommendation.
 This application indicates that the company or agency believes it has completed the required action.
-The status of the recommendation is changed to "Open company claims closure". - Step 6 In most cases, ITSR will verify closure through an in-field compliance inspection or audit.
-Once verification has taken place the recommendation status is changed to indicate it is "Closed verified".
+The status of the recommendation is changed to open company claims closure. - Step 6 In most cases, ITSR will verify closure through an in-field compliance inspection or audit.
+Once verification has taken place the recommendation status is changed to indicate it is closed action verified.